 “In this pandemic era, what a mask really says is, ‘I care about YOU.’
 That is an important and powerful message that we should champion and commend.
 During a pandemic, the mask is a badge of honor, indicating that you are protecting the health of others during a crisis."

 — Eric Klopfer, Professor; Head, Comparative Media Studies/Writing; and Director, the Education Arcade

 SERIES | THE MEANINGS OF MASKS

 As The Washington Post has reported, "at the heart of the dismal US coronavirus response" is a "fraught relationship with masks."
-With this series of commentaries — inspired by ideas from Associate Professor of Literature Sandy Alexandre — MIT faculty explore the myriad historic, creative, and cultural meanings of masks.
-We hope these insights offer more ways to think about and appreciate protective masking — currently a primary way to contain the Covid-19 pandemic.
+With this series of commentaries — inspired by ideas from Associate Professor of Literature Sandy Alexandre — MIT faculty explore the myriad historic, creative, and cultural meanings of masks to offer new ways to appreciate and practice protective masking — currently a primary way to contain the Covid-19 pandemic.

 Professor Eric Klopfer is the head of MIT Comparative Media Studies/Writing (CMS/W) and director of the Scheller Teacher Education Program and the Education Arcade at MIT.
 He is also a co-faculty director for MIT’s J-WEL World Education Lab, and the co-founder/past-president of the non-profit Learning Games Network.
 SHASS Communications spoke with him in July 2020.